A semantic search app to perform semantic search over PDF documents

 $ npx create-pinecone-app@latest --template legal-semantic-search

-The Legal semantic search sample app demonstrates how to programmatically bootstrap a custom knowledge base based on a Pinecone vector database with arbitrary PDF files included in the codebase.
-The sample app use case is focused on semantic search over legal documents, but this exact same technique and code can be applied to any content stored locally.
+The Legal Semantic Search app demonstrates how to programmatically bootstrap a custom knowledge base based on a Pinecone vector database with arbitrary PDF files included in the codebase.
+This app is focused on semantic search over legal documents, but this exact same technique and code can be applied to any content stored locally.

 The fastest way to get started is to use the create-pinecone-app